 A draft document covering the four sectors of Transportation; Buildings and Facilities; Natural Resources, Water and Land; and Waste and Recycling was created.
 The draft identified at a high level 35 possible strategies and actions steps and a timeline.
 It was disseminated to all Trustees and the Village Administrator in early June 2023.
-The document was discussed at a working meeting of the Trustees on June 12, 2023 and posted for public review on the Village website under the Green Committee tab.
-Microsoft Word - Draft Climate Action Plan for Municipal Operations for the Village of Bronxville Subsequent discussions and incorporation of edits resulted in a final document with 39 action steps.
+The document was discussed at a working meeting of the Trustees on June 12, 2023 (ecode360.com) and posted for public review on the Village website under the Green Committee tab.
+Microsoft Word - Draft Climate Action Plan for Municipal Operations for the Village of Bronxville Subsequent discussions and incorporation of edits resulted in a final document with 39 action steps posted In August 2023 as a Final recommendation.